SovereignCloudStack/standards/Standards/scs-XXXX-vN-key-manager-standard.md

 Because this standards recommends or even eventually mandates the presence of a Key Manager, the situation about the policy of the Key Manager needs to be discussed.
 The policy of an IaaS service should use the same roles as the other IaaS services.
 Unfortunately this does not apply to the Key Manager implementation Barbican.
-It has the roles 'reader', 'audit' and 'creator', which are not present in the Keystone role concept.
+It has the roles `reader`, `audit` and `creator`, which are not present in the Keystone role concept.
-The roles a customer usually gets through the Identity API is 'member'.
+The roles a customer usually gets through the Identity API is `member`.
 Leaving it this way will prevent users from creating and using secrets even when a Key Manager is integrated.

 To unify the roles among all IaaS services, there is currently work done in the OpenStack Community.